 Milwaukee, WI 53203

 All applicants who are accepted must submit official transcripts of all completed coursework to NSU prior to matriculation.
-It is the responsibility of the applicant to ensure that arrangments are made for these transcripts to be sent to:
+It is the responsibility of the applicant to ensure that arrangements are made for these transcripts to be sent to:

 Enrollment Processing Services